TELEPHONE SERVICES

 e.
 Roaming or global system for mobile (GSM) communications capability may be required for only a few employees.
 Roaming can be very costly and must be restricted to those who require this feature.
 Basic cell phone service packages should be suitable for most employees.
 Features not required should be deleted for cost savings.

 f.
 Standard cell phones do not meet DS requirements for transmission at a classified level and are to be used only for unclassified transmissions.
-For information on secure cellular telephones, contact DT/OPS.
+For information on secure cellular telephones, contact DT/EI.

 g.
 Cell phones must not be used as the primary means of communication for emergency action plan purposes or networking.